pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1007 WebHooks and Microservices

+Today I learned some interesting things about microservices, how to separate responsibilities for them and how to think better when creating microservices.

 ##### Day 1006 Scala and JVM

 This weekend I was study Scala programming language, how Scala is a language part of the JVM I am